-Building Free-to-Play Mobile Games for Scale: Part Four - Handling a growing team
+Building Free-to-Play Mobile Games for Scale: Part Four - Handling a growing company

 Part Four of our 'Building for Scale' Metaplay Miniseries covers the changes that surface once your game team starts growing.
 As studios scale, teams that thrive need to continuously improve their ways of working.
 These improvements are exciting, but often not without side-effects.
 Savvy developers mitigate these and give themselves the best chance of success by planning for the scaling of their team ahead of time, and ensure that when that time comes, their workflows, their game, and the people working on it are properly primed for scale.